How to Use Simple Visualization to Better Achieve Your Goals

 We all know that these hormones and chemicals can impact both our emotions and our physical state.
 When we become frightened, nervous, or angry, we shake because of the increase of adrenalin and related substances coursing through our bodies.
 This mental and physical state certainly doesn’t help our performance, confidence, and ability to think clearly.

-Based on all this information, visualization may be especially key for building new skills, honing technique, and reducing anxiety around performance or learning.
-In addition, it can be a powerful tool for anyone who is working through an injury and may not be able to train.
+Based on all this information, visualization goals may be especially key for building new skills, honing technique, and reducing anxiety around performance or learning.
+In addition, it can be a powerful tool for anyone working through an injury, who may not be able to train.

 You don’t have to have all the details at first.
 Just schedule the time to sit down in a quiet place and draw your picture of success once a day.
 Add more details each time.

-And, of course, be sure to keep up your actual physical practice, as well, whether it’s making healthy food choices, remaining consistent with your exercise, or making the time to practice recovery techniques.
-Each time you make a positive choice, you are laying another stone in the road to your goal—so keep building that road both in your mind and in the physical world.
+And, of course, be sure to keep up your actual physical practice, as well—whether it’s making healthy food choices, remaining consistent with your exercise, or making the time to practice recovery techniques.
+Each time you make a positive choice, you are laying another stone in the road to your goal.
+Keep building that road both in your mind and in the physical world.